Last updated on August 21st, 2023 at 02:12 pmJump to Recipe

-Cranberry Orange Chicken is one of the easiest and most delicious fall dinners you can make.
+Cranberry Orange Glazed Chicken is one of the easiest and most delicious fall dinners you can make.
 I am a huge fan of cranberry orange desserts, I recently made these Cranberry Orange Muffins that are the perfect start of a crisp fall day.

 The Cranberry Orange Chicken is so good, the tart and juicy cranberries are roasted with the chicken, creating an amazing sauce.
 The orange zest and orange juice add a lot of favor and brighten to the dish.
 This is the perfect weeknight meal, or you can even make it for a party, as it looks gorgeous garnished with extra fresh cranberries.

-Why you will enjoy this Cranberry Orange Chicken:
+Why you will enjoy this Chicken with Cranberry Orange Sauce: